Foundation trainee pharmacist: employment contracts

 Person specification, job description, and professional attributes framework information

-Applicants will not be asked to express their preferences from the programmes advertised when they first submit their application form.
-Applicants will need to complete their preferencing during the preferencing window, which will run from the 27 July to 31 October 2022.
+You will not be asked to express your preferences from the programmes advertised when you first submit your application form.
+You will need to complete your preferencing during the preferencing window.

 A number of filters are available to help applicants to choose their preferences.
 These include:-